ironhack-labs/unit-testing-guided-example/README.md

-# Lab - Unit Testing

 ![Ironhack Logo](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

+# Unit Testing - Guided example

 ## Introduction

 **Unit testing** is an automated testing methodology in which a test-runner executes small units of code and asserts wether the results match the developer's expectations.

 At Ironhack, we'll use these unit tests to give you instant feedback on your progress on most labs.
 They also enable us to assess your completion of labs.
-Not every iteration and not every lab is testable.
+However, keep in mind that not every iteration and not every lab is testable.

-The educational team will rely on the results of these automated tests to access your progress and your work.
+The Education team will rely on the results of these automated tests to access your progress and your work.
+We decided to take the same approach as it has been taken in the real-world development departments - the code needs to pass the tests in order to be accepted.
+This will train you to think in the direction of test-driven development and help you troubleshoot and solve problems.

 Read and follow these instructions carefully, there are a lot of new concepts in this Lab and missing one step might stop you from completing the steps that follow.